ronaldbosma/blog/content/blog/reqnroll-parsable-value-retriever-and-comparer/index.md

 + | 1/1/0001      |                     |                     |
 ```

-This error occurs because Reqnroll was unable to properly create the `WeatherForecast` objects from the table.
+This error occurs because Reqnroll is unable to properly create and compare the `WeatherForecast` objects from the table.
 Instead, the date has a value of `1/1/0001` and the temperature values are empty.
 This is because Reqnroll doesn't know how to parse the `DateOnly` and `Temperature` types from the table.

 ### Implementing custom Value Retrievers and Value Comparers

-To solve this issue, we need to implement custom Value Retrievers and Value Comparers for the `DateOnly` and `Temperature` types.
+To solve this issue, we can implement custom value retrievers and value comparers for the `DateOnly` and `Temperature` types.
 We'll start by implementing the `DateOnlyValueRetriever` class:

 ```csharp
 internal class DateOnlyValueRetriever : IValueRetriever